NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 # 🔒 pfSense + TrueNAS Home Lab

 A fully production-deployed, segmented home network built on dedicated hardware running **Netgate pfSense Plus** and a self-hosted **TrueNAS Scale** NAS server.
-This is not a VM lab — every component runs on bare metal in a live home environment across 20+ devices.
+This is not a VM lab; every component runs on bare metal in a live home environment across 20+ devices.

 ---